 Investment clubs are part of our SMM network.
 No Small Potatoes (NSP) and Maine Organic Lenders (MOL) have distinct forms and strategies, but both bring community participants together to use funds for the purpose of lending money to Maine farmers and producers in a timely way at favorable rates of interest.
 There are currently about 35 members in both of these groups.

 Grantmaking is another way to strengthen food businesses and reduce the amount of money that they need to borrow.
 Individuals and Foundations can make grants to local economic development groups that act as fiscal sponsors.
 We are currently partnering with more than seven economic development groups throughout Maine on collaborative grant making opportunities.
+For a list of Economic Development Groups that can serve as our fiscal intermediaries for these gifts, see our partner list.
 To read the legal guidelines developed by a corporate lawyer participating in our network, click here.